Nonreciprocity as a Generic Mechanism for Demixing in Flocking Mixtures

 \textit{Mutually aligning populations.}--- For $\bar\chi >0$ at the onset of order, both species self-organize into dense bands propagating through a dilute, gaseous background.
-As shown in Fig.~\ref{fig:fig1}(c) and in the Supplementary Material~\cite{supplement}, bands are mostly composed of a single species and are systematically arranged in pairs, with particles with the lower interspecies coupling (here $\spb$, in blue) at the rear.
-Such pattern synchronization by nonreciprocal alignment---also at play in discrete symmetry flocks~\cite{martin2025transition}---can be understood by considering a pair of $\sa$ and $\spb$ bands traveling with the same velocity $v_{\rm b}^{\sa} = v_{\rm b}^{\spb}$, as shown in Fig.~\ref{fig:fig1}(c).
-Increasing the inter-band separation, particles interact with fewer neighbors of the other species, causing the local polarization in the $\sa$ band to decay faster than that of the $\spb$ band (since $\chi^{\sa\spb} > \chi^{\spb\sa}$).
-As the velocity of a band is proportional to the local polar order (from Eq.~\eqref{micromodel_r}), this leads to $v_{\rm b}^{\sa} < v_{\rm b}^{\spb}$, causing the $\spb$ band to catch up.
-With a similar reasoning, we find that reducing the inter-band separation yields $v_{\rm b}^{\sa} > v_{\rm b}^{\spb}$, such that the initial configuration is stabilized by nonreciprocity.
-The reversed configuration with the $\spb$ band in front is, in turn, always unstable.
+As shown in Fig.~\ref{fig:fig1}(c) and in the Supplementary Material~\cite{supplement}, bands are mostly composed of a single species and are systematically arranged in pairs, with particles having the lower interspecies coupling (here $\spb$, in blue) at the rear.
+Such spatial synchronization by nonreciprocal alignment---also reported for discrete symmetry flocks~\cite{martin2025transition}---can be qualitatively understood from a simple argument detailed in \hyperlink{appA}{Appendix A}.

 Deeper in the ordered phase and for sufficiently low $\Delta \chi$, the species form a homogeneous flock, characterized by aligned mean polarities $\langle\bm \Pi^{\sa,\spb}\rangle_t$.
 However, this phase becomes unstable for sufficiently high $\Delta\chi$, where nonreciprocal alignment gives rise to traveling bands primarily made of $\sa$ particles, which here align more strongly.
 After a coarsening process, the steady-state eventually consists of a single band [Fig.~\ref{fig:fig1}(d)].
 To characterize this structure, we use density profiles averaged along the band and over time, as depicted in Figs.~\ref{fig:fig2}(a,b).
 Contrary to the microphase coexistence region at higher noise, the density profiles reveal that the $\sa$-species band coincides with a local depletion of $\spb$ particles, and moves within a homogenous polar liquid of the $\spb$ species.